-In accordance with 1 TAC §355.102(d), it is the responsibility of each provider to ensure that each accountability report preparer who signs the Accountability Report Methodology Certification completes the required HHSC-sponsored cost report training.
+Per 1 TAC Section 355.102(d), it is the responsibility of each provider to ensure that each accountability report preparer who signs the Accountability Report Methodology Certification completes the required HHSC-sponsored cost report training.
 The STAIRS cost/accountability reporting application will identify whether the person designated as a preparer has completed the required training.
-Only a preparer who has received credit for one of the cost report trainings (detailed in the next paragraph) from HHSC for both the General and the Program Specific training will be able to complete a accountability report in STAIRS.
+Only a preparer who has received credit for one of the cost report trainings (detailed in the next paragraph) from HHSC for both the General and the Program Specific training will be able to complete an accountability report in STAIRS.
 A list of preparers who have completed the training may be accessed through the Provider Finance website (see the Website section of the Instructions) by scrolling down to the "Training Information" heading and clicking on "View Cost Report Training Information", then "Preparer List."

-Preparers must complete cost report training for every program for which a cost and/or an accountability report is submitted.
-Such training is required every other year for the odd-year cost and/or accountability report in order for the preparer to be qualified to complete both that odd-year cost report and the following even-year cost and or accountability report.
-To sign as preparer of a 2020 accountability report for a specific program, the preparer must have attended and received credit for the appropriate 2020 or 2021 Report.
+Preparers must complete cost report training for every program for which a cost and/or accountability report is submitted.
+Such training is required every other year for the odd-year cost and/or accountability report for the preparer to be qualified to complete both that odd-year cost report and the following even-year cost and or accountability report.
+To sign as the preparer of a 2023 accountability report for a specific program, the preparer must have attended and received credit for the appropriate 2022 Report.

-Cost and/or Accountability report preparers may be employees of the provider or persons who have been contracted by the provider for the purpose of cost and/or accountability report preparation.
+Cost and/or Accountability report preparers may be employees of the provider or persons who have been contracted by the provider for cost and/or accountability report preparation.
 Outside preparers may not be listed as either Entity or Financial contacts.
 NO EXEMPTIONS from the cost report training requirements will be granted.